nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

    * On Thingy:91, **P0.26** (Multi-function button on Thingy:91) is used.

    .. note::
-      This pin is used as input GPIO and configured as *Active Low*.
+      This pin is configured with a pull up, so it is active low.
-      By default, the application pulls up this GPIO.
+      It must be pulled down for a short time to perform one power off or wake up operation.

 .. _CONFIG_SLM_INDICATE_PIN:

-CONFIG_SLM_INDICATE_PIN - Interface GPIO to indicate data available or unsolicited event notifications This option specifies which interface GPIO to use for indicating data available or unsolicited event notifications from the modem.
+CONFIG_SLM_INDICATE_PIN - Interface GPIO pin to indicate data available or unsolicited event notifications This option specifies which pin to use for indicating data available or unsolicited event notifications from the modem.
    It is set by default as follows:

    * On the nRF9161 DK: